 Everyone has had something that they had to accomplish, whether it be something small or something big, the need to get work done has been there for all people at some point or another.
 However, the impetus to get these things done is often different and can vary from person to person.
-This motivation to work can also vary depending on the task that needs done.
+This motivation to work can also vary depending on the task that needs to be done.

 For example, a task that one is looking forward to accomplishing will likely come with more fervor, energy, and motivation than a task that someone is dreading to do.
-People vary on their levels of motivation overall as well.
-Some people, by simply their disposition are much more likely to have a lack of motivation and interest in accomplishing goals; while other people, on the other side of the coin, are go getters and are trying to achieve as much as they possibly can in their time here on Earth.
+People vary in their levels of motivation overall as well.
+Some people, by simply their disposition are much more likely to have a lack of motivation and interest in accomplishing goals; while other people, on the other side of the coin, are go-getters and are trying to achieve as much as they possibly can in their time here on Earth.

 In this post, we will discuss the results of motivation: a decision to procrastinate or to not procrastinate.
 An argument will be made that those with more motivation will tend to procrastinate less, while those will less motivation may tend to procrastinate more.

 To start, it is most helpful to first define and describe what procrastination is…